Ameer2000Mzori/Random-Choice-Picker/README.md

 # 📖 About This Project <a name="about-project"></a>

-> Experience Scroll Animation, a captivating website meticulously crafted with HTML, SCSS, and TypeScript.
-Built using webpack and fortified with linters, this project ensures a seamless and error-free codebase.
-Immerse yourself in the live demo for a firsthand look at the captivating animations!
+> Random-Choice-Picker is a website created with HTML, SCSS, and TypeScript.
+We utilize linters to overcome code issues and ensure clean code.
+Don't forget to check out the live demo!

 # Sample Of Website <a name="Sample-Of-Website"></a>